Industry views: India budget focuses on tax cuts, farm spending to revive growth

 “The proposed amendments to the Companies Act for removing criminal action in case of tax disputes is a step towards infusing trust among India Inc.

-The expansion of health infrastructure in tier II and III cities through a PPP (public private partnership) model and upskilling for job creation will strengthen the Ayushman Bharat program (national health protection scheme).
+The expansion of health infrastructure in tier II and III cities through a PPP (public private partnership) model and upskilling for job creation will strengthen the Ayushman Bharat program (national health protection scheme).”

-The measures announced in this Budget can give returns in the medium to long-term.
-However, we need to make sure they are implemented fast to have immediate impact.”

-“The Union Budget has tried to balance higher expenditure and still maintain a prudent fiscal deficit target of 3.5% for fiscal year 2021.

 Market expectations were high on capital market reforms which have not materialised and to that extent there could be some near term disappointment.”